Table of Contents

 - Retentate (acid-insoluble fraction)

-- Analytical techniques help determine the molecular formula and structure.
+- Analytical techniques are used to determine the molecular formula and structure of these compounds.

 - Weigh a small amount of living tissue (wet weight).